SamukeloGift/Cube-Texture/README.md

 ## Installation
 1. Clone the repository to your local machine: `https://github.com/Ivyson/Cube-Texture.git`
 2. Navigate to the project directory: `cd Cube-Texture && code .`
+3. If you are using Windows PowerShell use : `cd Cube-Texture ; code .`

 ## Usage
 1. Open the `index.html` file in your web browser.